Margate Before Regeneration

 Everyday life before Margate regeneration

-How Familiar Places Shape Identity and Belonging
+Familiar Places Shape Identity and Belonging

 It’s easy to read these images as evidence of neglect, or as nostalgia for “Margate before regeneration”.
 I resist both interpretations.
-Instead, they show how people form attachments to places through familiarity and routine rather than dramatic events.
+Instead, they show ordinary moments through which people form attachments to places.
+For example, daily routines.
+Buildings that fade into the background.
+Spaces passed without comment.

 Everyday life in the amusements before Margate regeneration